 Here is another example.
 Let’s say you have a YouTube channel.
 You may have a lot of data about the subscribers of your channel.
 If you want to detect groups of similar subscribers, then you may need to run a clustering algorithm.

 You don’t need to tell the algorithm which group a subscriber belongs to.
 The algorithm can find those connections without your help.

-For example, it may tell you that 35% of your subscribers are from India, while 20% of them are from the United States.
+For example, it may tell you that 35% of your subscribers are from Canada, while 20% of them are from the United States.